FI:SA200 Internship - SW Eng. - Course Information

 - At the beginning of the term (deadline to be specified by the lecturer) students will provide an Internship Acceptance Protocol.
 Students will deliver the Acceptance Protocol bearing signatures of the student and the company guarantor using the Homework Vaults.

 - In the course of the term students will deliver the interim report and worksheet electronically using the Homework Vaults (deadline to be specified by the lecturer).

-- The students will file the Technical Report and worksheet via IS ten days before the end of the course (in the form of an interview), while presentation and Confirmation of Completion must be uploaded three days before the end of the course.
+- The students will file the Technical Report, worksheet, presentation and Confirmation of Completion must be uploaded ten days before the end of the course.
 The lecturer will announce dates for final interviews with students that provide basis for final assessment.